Movatterモバイル変換

 If you want to reference a particular version for reproducibility, check the version-specific DOIs available in Zenodo.

-The common way of reading an R dataset is the following one:
+The common way of reading an rds file is:

-Under the hood, this is equivalent to the following code:
+Under the hood, these reading functions are equivalent to the following two-step code:

 1. First, the file is parsed using the functionrdata.parser.parse_file.This provides a literal description of thefile contents as a hierarchy of Python objects representing the basic Robjects.
 This step is unambiguous and always the same.